Skip to main content

 Linn Yost

-Linn Yost (First term ends 2025-26)
+Linn Yost (First Term Ends 2025-26)

 Linn Yost is the owner of Micro Machine Works, Inc., a CNC machining facility in Barlow, Ohio creating tight tolerance parts and assemblies for the aerospace, DoD, health sciences, geosciences, food processing and chemical industries.
 Linn is also the President of the Appalachian Ohio Manufacturers’ Coalition (AOMC), an industry sector partnership of manufacturing companies and organizations connecting passionate people with practical experiences and successful careers.
 The organization is led by manufacturing employers focused on a single industry to address the unique needs of the Appalachian Ohio region through a neutral governing body.
 Currently, AOMC covers six counties in Southeastern Ohio.
 Currently, Linn serves on the Boards of Robert C. Byrd Institute (RCBI) Apprentice Works Program, Building Bridges 2 Careers (BB2C).
 He also serves on the Curriculum Advisory and Business Advisory Boards of many high schools and community colleges in Southeast Ohio.